svgeesus/EuroMPE/voltage-ref-LM399.md

 Compare carefully.

 "Be careful of a '2057 used by itself as an output buffer...keep the current very low (<<2mA), say driving a meter input circuit only.
 Otherwise its demodulater won't work well and you'll get errors.
 For instance: If someone were to drive an ADC Ref input that would need another amp in between.
 Or they should be careful trying to do a direct comparison with another Vref, etc.  AZ Choppers usually need another companion amp in their feedback loop if you're using it as a buffer - and that should be low noise."
 [MisterDiodes, EEVBlog](http://www.eevblog.com/forum/metrology/usa-cal-club-round-2/msg1502974/#msg1502974)

+For a pair of 10k resistors uses as 10V to 5V divider, current with 10 potential is 0.5mA.

 Watch out for [50kHz oscillation](https://www.eevblog.com/forum/projects/project-kx-diy-calibrator-reference-sourcemeter/msg580093/#msg580093) on LTC2057 (chopper frequency).